raft-tech/raft-tech.github.io/_about/patrick_asata.md

 image: Patrick.jpg
 about: Patrick is a hands-on Solution Architect with experience leading development teams to build scalable, resilient, and user-centric applications.
-He has over 15 years of experience transforming ideas to production-ready systems in various sectors.
+He has over 15 years of experience transforming ideas to production-ready systems in various domains - public, private, and defense.
-  Patrick has a master's degree in computer science.
+  Patrick has a master's in computer science.
 In his spare time he enjoys building gaming engines, traveling, and long walks.
 github: https://github.com/PatrickGoRaft
 linkedin: https://www.linkedin.com/in/patrick-asata-4b21a816b/